mozilla/glean/docs/user/appendix/contribution-guidelines.md

 ##### Warning quote

-> A warning blockquote format, to provide useful warning relate to a given text.
+> A warning blockquote format, to provide useful warning related to a given text.

 \{{#include ../../shared/blockquote-stop.html}}

 ##### Stop quote

-> A stronger warning blockquote format, to provide useful warning relate to a given text in a
+> A stronger warning blockquote format, to provide useful warning related to a given text in a
 > more emphatic format.
 Use these sparingly.
 ```

-It is possible to use any level header with these special blockquotes
+It is possible to use any level header with these special block quotes
 and also no header at all.